primanator/RentBot/README.md

 2. Create a new Telegram bot by talking to the [BotFather](https://core.telegram.org/bots#how-do-i-create-a-bot) and receive the bot HTTP API token.

 3. Set up your Azure Function and Azure Blob Storage accounts.
-For local testing of the function, add the `"AzureWebJobsStorage"` value to the `local.settings.json` project file.
+For local testing of the Function, add the `"AzureWebJobsStorage"` value to the `local.settings.json` project file.

-4. Set the Azure Function authorizationLevel level to `function` and trigger to `POST` message.
+4. Set the Azure Function `authorizationLevel` to `function` and trigger to `POST` message.

 5. Publish your Azure Function to the cloud.